 Of course, when it comes to off the page writing habits, I will always support going to public readings and book signings, visiting libraries and bookstores, attending writing conferences, and becoming a part of a writer’s group.

-Writers should have other passions, get good sleep, and be willing to celebrate life and others.
+Writers should have other passions, get good sleep, and be able to celebrate life and spend time with others.

 Writing should be fun.
-It is work, but who said work can't be our delight and an offering of joy to the God who gave us work to do in the first place?
+It is work, but who said work can't be our delight?

 None of these habits should be a substitute for actual writing, but good off the page habits are what help us continue writing and give us the tools to consistently bring our best time, energy, and focus to the work we do and enjoy it while we do it.